Hey, guys! In this article, we’ll be speaking about MLV commonly known as Mass Loaded Vinyl. What is MLV, and MLV STC

 Soundproofing is important for many reasons.
 Mass Loaded Vinyl helps to absorb noise to a high degree.
 It is a flexible and dense membrane that is versatile in the number of ways you can use it.

-We recommend going for MLV if you’re looking for an effective and greener alternative for your soundproofing needs.
+We recommend going for MLV if you’re looking for an effective and greener way for your soundproofing needs.